qgustavor/megajs-docs/docs/tutorial/network-settings.md

 // Now downloading the shared file will use the limits from that account
 ```

-Finally all those properties of the `API` class can also be provided as `Storage` and `File` arguments:
+Finally the properties of the `API` class can also be provided as `Storage` arguments:

 ```js
 const storage = new Storage({